- External commercial relations

 A competition regulatory framework in the broadcasting and telecommunications sectors existed prior to the enactment of the Ordinance.
 To reconcile the two, the Ordinance provides that the Communications Authority has concurrent jurisdiction with the Commission on cases relating to the broadcasting and telecommunications sectors (see Section 159 of the Ordinance).

-The Commission and the Communications Authority has signed a Memorandum of Understanding (MOU) to coordinate the performance of their functions under the Ordinance.
+The Commission and the Communications Authority have signed a Memorandum of Understanding (MOU) to coordinate the performance of their functions under the Ordinance.
 The MOU is published on the Commission’s website.

 The Competition Tribunal is set up within the Judiciary as a superior court of record that has the primary jurisdiction to hear and adjudicate on competition cases brought by the Commission, follow-on private actions as well as reviews of certain determinations of the Commission.